hacoo/rtik/README.md

-# IKMod
+# RTIK

 Copyright (c) 2017 Henry Cooney

-IKMod is a modular inverse kinematics system for Unreal Engine 4.
+RTIK (Real Time Inverse Kinematics) is an inverse kinematics system for Unreal Engine 4.
 UE4 includes several inverse kinematics solvers; however, these are only the basic building blocks of a functional IK system.
 Substantial additional work is required to make IK look good.

 This project attempts to create a modular, easy-to-use IK system for UE4.
 The goals are as follows: